aliuly/xlpricer/README.md

   - look down and find the cells with "Tier", which are the ones that need updating.
   - search the price in the apidat, and update
+- Add a simple wizard like UI, to click if no options were given.
+- sphinx docs